Abortion in Texas: Organizations

+Texas has among the most crisis pregnancy centers of any state, and a Hechinger Report investigation identified more than 35 examples of these crisis pregnancy centers teaching sex education classes in dozens of school districts across Texas.
 Human Coalition is a Texas anti-abortion organization that operates crisis pregnancy centers.
+And crisis pregnancy centers, like the Pregnancy Center of the Coastal Bend in Corpus Christi, Texas, continue to expand post-Roe.
+Other pregnancy resource centers, like the Truth Pregnancy Resource Center that the First Unitarian Church of Dallas launched, seek to counter misinformation from crisis pregnancy centers.

+In September 2023, Texas Attorney General Ken Paxton sued California-based company, Yelp Inc, over crisis pregnancy center labeling.
+The lawsuit came a day after Yelp preemptively sued Paxton in the Northern District of California arguing that the company's labeling of these centers as not offering abortion services were true, not misleading, and protected free speech.
+On March 1, 2024, a district court in Texas dismissed the lawsuit brought by Paxton's office.

+In April 2021, the Texas Legislature approved $165 million over two years, more than double the 2019 budgeted amount, to fund the Alternatives to Abortion program (recently rebranded to Thriving Texas Families), servicing more than 100,000 pregnant women and parents in 2021 and contracting with several crisis pregnancy centers in the state.

 Violence

 There was an arson attack in 1980 at an abortion clinic in Texas.
-It caused around US$320,000 in damage.
+It caused around US $320,000 in damage.

+On January 14, 1992, Dr. Douglas Karpen was wounded by gunshot at Women's Pavilion in Houston.
+The assailant was never caught.

 1998 saw six arson attacks, four bombings, one murder and 19 acid attacks take place at abortion clinics across the United States.
 Butyric acid attacks took place between May and July in Florida, Louisiana and Texas.

 In 2000, an act of violence took place at an abortion clinic in Eastland County, Texas.

 Harris County, which includes Houston, has been home to the most anti-abortion violence in the United States as of 2000 with 10 acts of violence being experienced by clinics.

 A package left at a women's health clinic in Austin, Texas, on April 25, 2007, contained an explosive device capable of inflicting serious injury or death.
 A bomb squad detonated the device after evacuating the building.
 Paul Ross Evans (who had a criminal record for armed robbery and theft) was found guilty of the crime.